 As long as the student has an Employment Authorization Document (Form I-766) issued by USCIS, the student may work for the duration of the card’s validity period while a correction is in progress.

-A company who uses an E-Verify employer agent does not have a Company ID Number, but rather, receives a Client Company ID Number from its employer agent.
-Provide your E-Verify Client Company ID Number to the F-1 student applying for the 17-month STEM extension.
+A company that uses an E-Verify employer agent does not have a company ID number, but rather, receives a client company ID number from its employer agent.
+Provide your E-Verify client company ID number to the F-1 student applying for the STEM OPT extension.

-The F-1 student applying for the 17- month STEM extension needs to provide your E-Verify company identification number or valid E-Verify client company ID number on his Application for Employment Authorization (Form I-765) in order to be granted the 17-month STEM extension.
+Employers may release their E-Verify company ID numbers.
+F-1 students applying for a STEM OPT extension must provide their employer’s E-Verify company ID number or valid E-Verify client company ID number on their Form I-765, Application for Employment Authorization, in order to be granted the STEM OPT extension.
 If you choose not to disclose the number, the student cannot complete the application and will not be able to work for you.

-Yes, you must enroll in E-Verify and sign an E-Verify memorandum of understanding (MOU) to hire F-1 students seeking a 17-month extension of their Optional Practical Training (OPT) under the Science, Technology, Engineering, Mathematics (STEM) Designated Degree Program.
-F-1 students who participate in an approved period of post-completion OPT after earning a bachelor’s, master’s, or doctoral degree from the list of designated STEM degrees may apply for this 17-month extension of their OPT.
+Yes, you must enroll in E-Verify, sign an E-Verify memorandum of understanding (MOU), and participate in E-Verify in order to employ F-1 students seeking an extension of their optional practical training (OPT) under the STEM-designated degree program.
+F-1 students who participate in an approved period of post-completion OPT after earning a bachelor’s, master’s, or doctoral degree from the list of designated STEM degrees may apply for this extension of their OPT.

-Universities seeking to hire F-1 OPT students who seek the extension should enroll in E-Verify either as the university as a whole or as separate departments.
-If the university as a whole enrolls in E-Verify, the f-1 OPT STEM students may enroll in any qualifying STEM departments in the university.
-If the university departments are separately enrolled in E-Verify, then only those university departments that sign an MOU with E-Verify qualify as E-Verify employers and F-1 OPT STEM students may only work for a department that has separately enrolled in E-Verify.
+Universities seeking to hire F-1 students who are applying for the STEM OPT extension should enroll in E-Verify either as the university as a whole or as separate departments.
+If the university as a whole enrolls in E-Verify, the F-1 STEM OPT students may work in any qualifying STEM departments in the university.
+If the university departments are separately enrolled in E-Verify then only those university departments that have a signed E-Verify MOU qualify as E-Verify employers and F-1 STEM OPT students may only work for those departments.

 No, you may only create an E-Verify case for an employee who will receive payment or anything of monetary value, known as remuneration, and has completed Form I-9.
 Whether or not an intern is a paid employee is based on whether the intern receives payment or remuneration, such as free or reduced housing costs or meals.
 Check with your legal counsel or human resources professional to determine whether your intern should be considered a paid employee.